HaxeFoundation/haxe-evolution/proposals/0000-async-sys.md

 In Node.js, wherever a path is expected as an argument, a `Buffer` can be provided, equivalent to `haxe.io.Bytes`.
 Similarly, whenever paths are to be returned, either a `String` or a `Buffer` is returned, depending on the `encoding` option (`"utf8"` or `"buffer"`).

-It would be awkward to mirror this behaviour in Haxe, so instead, the assumption is made that filepaths will be Unicode most of the time, and `String` is used consistently in the API.
+It would be awkward to mirror this behaviour in Haxe, so instead, the assumption is made that filepaths will be Unicode most of the time, and `haxe.io.FilePath` (an `abstract` over `String`) is used consistently in the new API.
 In the rare cases that non-Unicode paths are returned, they are escaped into a Unicode string.
-The original `Bytes` can be obtained with `sys.FileSystem.bytesOfPath(path)`.
-There is also the inverse `sys.FileSystem.pathOfBytes(bytes)`.
+The original `Bytes` can be obtained with `FilePath.decode(path)`.
+There is also the inverse `FilePath.encode(bytes)`.

 See https://github.com/HaxeFoundation/haxe/issues/8134